 OUR APPROACH

-When you come to Gifted Development Center our child-centered atmosphere enables your child to show us what he or she really knows.
+When you come to Gifted Development Center, our child-centered atmosphere enables your children to show us what they really know.

 After contacting us, you will have a diagnostic consultation with a senior staff member to explore which tests would be most beneficial in our comprehensive evaluation.
 Our assessment includes evaluation of all the material available to us, including previous test results.